docarray/docarray/docs/data_types/3d_mesh/3d_mesh.md

 ### Display 3D mesh in notebook

-You can display your 3D mesh interactively from its url as well as a [`VerticesAndFaces`][docarray.documents.mesh.vertices_and_faces.VerticesAndFaces] instance, by calling `.display()` on either one.
-The latter will always display without color, whereas display from url will show with color if this information is included in the file content.
+You can display your 3D mesh interactively from its URL as well as a [`VerticesAndFaces`][docarray.documents.mesh.vertices_and_faces.VerticesAndFaces] instance, by calling `.display()` on either one.
+The latter will always display without color, whereas the display from the URL will show with color if this information is included in the file content.

 ``` { .python }
 doc.mesh_url.display()